pascalh/Astview/README.md

 If the current language supports source locations, one can jump from a selected text position in the source editor to the associated position in the abtract syntax tree by clicking on `Edit/>>>`.

-The menu entry `Edit/<<<` displays the corresponding position in the source editor for a selected subtree.
+The menu entry `Edit/<<<` highlights the corresponding interval in the source editor for the recently selected subtree.

 ## Developer guide